The Librarian (version control system): Other ways of using

+Librarian could be used in other online environments as well.
+And in 1976, ADR released the Librarian/Online product, which depending upon its version allowed a user logged into CICS to either submit a job to batch Librarian or to interactively update sources files in a split-screen interface.
+However, the company experienced low sales of the product, due to free or low-cost alternatives from IBM, such as TSO for larger MVS installations or the aforementioned SPM for OS/VS1 or DOS/VSE sites, being available.
+Focused mostly on DOS/VS and DOS/VSE systems, the Librarian/Online product was subsequently renamed Vollie.

 Releases

 The Librarian went through a series of releases, both to add new functionality and to support changes in IBM mainframe environments.
 For instance, a new release in 1976 added support for the OS/VS1 and OS/VS2 operating systems.
 An illustration of an enhancement was the addition of the LIB/AM interface in 1983, which allowed the Librarian to appear like a partitioned data set to certain programs and utilities.
 Some of ADRs other offerings were integrated with the Librarian, for instance its Datadictionary product.